 Lorraine Schneider is a rising emergency manager with experience in preparedness, response and recovery.
-Through her work as a training specialist, she has developed, facilitated and implemented rigorous training and exercise programs serving the University of California, Los Angeles, as well as local jurisdictions, nonprofits and K-12 districts.
+Through her work as a training specialist, she has developed, facilitated, and implemented rigorous training and exercise programs serving the University of California, Los Angeles, as well as local jurisdictions, nonprofits and K-12 districts.
 She is the co-founder of KASSL Emergency Management Consulting, a firm specializing in training and exercise development for the public and private sector.
 Previous work at the City of Los Angeles Emergency Management Department included involvement in multifaceted projects, such as a review of the City's Terrorism Prevention & Protection Annex and research into the link between disasters and domestic violence.
 Her contributions to the City's pilot project on Supply Chain Resiliency earned her a Certificate of Recognition by LA City Mayor, Eric Garcetti.
-Ms. Schneider earned a certificate degree in Homeland Security & Emergency Management from UCLA Extension and a Bachelor of Arts degree in North American Studies with a focus on U.S. foreign policy and war studies from the Freie Universität Berlin.
-In 2014, Ms. Schneider left her European roots behind to move to West LA, where she currently lives with her wife.
+Ms. Schneider is a member of the Pacific Council on International Policy.
+She earned a certificate degree in Homeland Security & Emergency Management from UCLA Extension and a Bachelor of Arts degree in North American Studies with a focus on U.S. foreign policy and war studies from the Freie Universität Berlin.
+In 2014, Ms. Schneider left her European roots behind to move to West LA, where she currently resides with her wife.

 Diana Monzano-Garcia, MA